Chinese Rites controversy: Pope Clement XI's decree

 Pope Clement XI condemned the Chinese rites and Confucian rituals, and outlawed any further discussion in 1704, with the anti-rites decree Cum Deus optimus of 20 November 1704.

-It forbade the use of "Tian" and "Shangdi", while approving "Tianzhu" ('Lord of Heaven').
+It forbade the use of Tiān and Shàngdì, while approving Tiānzhǔ (Lord of Heaven).

 In 1705, Clement sent a legate to the Kangxi Emperor to communicate the interdiction of Chinese rites.
 The mission, led by Charles-Thomas Maillard De Tournon, communicated the prohibition of Chinese rites in January 1707, but as a result was banished to Macao.

 Clement issued the bull Ex illa die on 19 March 1715, which officially condemned the Chinese rites:

 Pope Clement XI wishes to make the following facts permanently known to all the people in the world ...

 I. The West calls Deus [God] the creator of Heaven, Earth, and everything in the universe.
 Since the word Deus does not sound right in the Chinese language, the Westerners in China and Chinese converts to Catholicism have used the term "Heavenly Lord" (Tiānzhǔ) for many years.
 From now on such terms as "Heaven" [Tiān] and "Shàngdì" should not be used: Deus should be addressed as the Lord of Heaven, Earth, and everything in the universe.
 The tablet that bears the Chinese words "Reverence for Heaven" should not be allowed to hang inside a Catholic church and should be immediately taken down if already there.

 II.
 The spring and autumn worship of Confucius, together with the worship of ancestors, is not allowed among Catholic converts.
 It is not allowed even though the converts appear in the ritual as bystanders, because to be a bystander in this ritual is as pagan as to participate in it actively.